MileHacker Logo

 Boat Taxis & Water Transport

-Dhows and speedboats are essential for reaching offshore isles such as Misali Island for underwater exploration, or for accessing secluded beach resorts.
+Dhows and speedboats are essential for reaching offshore isles such as Misali Island for underwater exploration, or for getting to secluded beach resorts.
 Arrange through resorts, dive centers, or local fishermen.
 Negotiate prices for private charters.

 Vehicle Rental Advice

-If renting a vehicle, conduct a thorough check of its condition and take photos before driving off.
+If renting a vehicle, conduct a thorough check of its condition and capture photos before operating a vehicle off.
 This protects you from disputes about pre-existing damage.